hughobrien/zfs-remote-mirror/README.md

 ---------------------
 We're back to SSH now, and this is where I think things get really interesting.
 We're going to be using SSH's certificate authority features to authorise different keys.
 This means we give the system one key to love, honour, and obey, and then anything we sign with that key will work even if the system hasn't seen it before.
 Naturally, the CA key itself then should be protected with a password as good as the *root* password as it will essentially be another way of getting *root* access.
 Personally I think you should re-use the existing *root* password here but you may feel otherwise.

-Accept the default path for the key when prompted.
-We'll also want to copy the key over to our main machine without using *root* so copy it to the user's home directory.
+	hugh@local$ cd ~/.ssh

-	root@knox# ssh-keygen -t ed25519
+	hugh@local$ ssh-keygen -t ed25519 -f knox-ca
-	root@knox# cp /root/.ssh/id_ed25519 /usr/home/hugh/knox-ca
-	root@knox# chown hugh /usr/home/hugh/knox-ca

-Let's grab that key before we tweak *sshd*:

-	hugh@local$ scp knox:knox-ca ~/.ssh/
+	hugh@local$ scp knox-ca.pub knox:/etc/ssh/knox-ca

-Now, **replace** the contents of */etc/ssh/sshd_config* with the following (the whole thing).
+Now, **on knox**, **replace** the contents of */etc/ssh/sshd_config* with the following (the whole thing).
 This avoids crypto suspected to be [NSA/FVEYS vulnerable](http://www.spiegel.de/media/media-35515.pdf).
 Be aware that this machine will now only be contactable by recent versions of OpenSSH, which if you're running a recent OS will be fine.

 	HostKey /etc/ssh/ssh_host_ed25519_key
-	TrustedUserCAKeys /root/.ssh/id_ed25519.pub
+	TrustedUserCAKeys /etc/ssh/knox-ca
-	AllowUsers hugh
+	AllowUsers root
 	PasswordAuthentication no
-	PermitRootLogin no
+	PermitRootLogin without-password
 	UseDNS no
 	UsePAM no
 	ChallengeResponseAuthentication no